jamesaduncan/osom.guide/src/doctrine.md

 ### Do we focus on outcomes rather than processes?

 We try to focus on what we're trying to achieve rather than a process or a contract.
-We know that sometimes we can achieve goals with teams of different types - sometimes on-site, sometimes remote, sometimes in-house, and sometimes via a third-party.
+We know that sometimes we can achieve goals with teams of different types - sometimes on-site, sometimes remote, sometimes in-house, and sometimes via a third party.

 ### Do we think Fast, Inexpensive, Restrained and Elegant (FIRE)?